 evangelism; we are not to grow converts; we are to win them to Christ and

-make disciples (Mat 28-19,20).
+fulfill the great commission (Mat 28-19,20).
 The unspoiled doctrines of the true faith are

 attractive enough that we should be able to win people to Christ if it

-devoid of false doctrine and we went making converts but sent them to a
+weren’t for the apostasy of our times.
+Moreover, if we went about making converts but sent them to a

 church that taught watered-down doctrines fit only for old women (1Tim 4-7),